 The precipitation events relevant for various applications can occur either as local strong rainfall of short duration and high intensity, or as sustained periods of rainfall with precipitation lasting several hours or days with substantial total amounts of rain.
-Germany's National Meteorological Service has three warning levels for strong rainfall when the predicted amounts exceed the following threshold values (DWD 2017b):
+The German Meteorological Service (DWD) has three warning levels for strong rainfall when the predicted amounts exceed the following threshold values (DWD 2017b):

-- Rain amounts from 15 to 25 l/m in 1 hour, or 20 to 35 l/m in 6 hours (Significant Weather Warning) - Rain amounts > 25 I/m in 1 hour or > 35 I/m in 6 hours (Severe Weather Warning) - Rain amounts > 40 l/m in 1 hour or > 60 l/m in 6 hours (Extreme Weather Warning)

-There are also three warning levels for sustained rainfall:

-- Rain amounts from 25 to 40 l/m in 12 hours, 30 to 50 l/m in 24 hours, 40 to 60 l/m in 48 hours or 60 to 90 l/m in 72 hours (Significant Weather Warning) - Rain amounts > 40 l/m in 12 hours, > 50 l/m in 24 hours, > 60 l/m in 48 hours or > 90 l/m in 72 hours (Severe Weather Warning) - Rain amounts > 70 l/m in 12 hours, > 80 l/m in 24 hours, > 90 l/m in 48 hours or > 120 l/m in 72 hours (Extreme Weather Warning)
+- Rain volumes from 15 to 25 l/m2 in 1 hour, or 20 to 35 l/m2 in 6 hours (Significant Weather Warning) - Rain volumes > 25 l/m2 in 1 hour or > 35 l/m2 in 6 hours (Storm Warning) - Rain volumes > 40 l/m2 in 1 hour or > 60 l/m2 in 6 hours (Extreme Storm Warning) - There are also three warning levels for sustained rainfall: - Rain volumes from 25 to 40 l/m2 in 12 hours, 30 to 50 l/m2 in 24 hours, 40 to 60 l/m2 in 48 hours or 60 to 90 l/m2 in 72 hours (Significant Weather Warning) - Rain volumes > 40 l/m2 in 12 hours, > 50 l/m2 in 24 hours, > 60 l/m2 in 48 hours or > 90 l/m2 in 72 hours (Storm Warning) - Rain volumes > 70 l/m2 in 12 hours, > 80 l/m2 in 24 hours, > 90 l/m2 in 48 hours or > 120 l/m2 in 72 hours (Extreme Storm Warning)

 Extended series of precipitation measurements are available for many locations in Germany based on daily values, for which diverse extreme-value and trend studies have already been carried out.
-Based on a variety of precipitation threshold values (called quantiles), trends for the frequency of rare events based on daily precipitation measurements were analysed.
-Results show that for the winter half-year the frequency of high daily rainfall increased by about 25 per cent during the study period (1951-2016).
-In the summer half-year, by contrast, there is no recognisable trend (Becker et al. 2016).
+Based on a variety of precipitation threshold values (called quantiles), trends for the frequency of rare events within the scope of daily precipitation were analysed.
+It is evident that for the winter half-year the frequency of high daily rainfall increased by about 25 percent during the study period (1951-2016).
+In the summer half-year, by contrast, there is no recognisable trend (Becker et al. 2016; DWD 2019b).

 For analyses of precipitation events lasting less than 24 hours (convective severe rainfall events), the data foundation is generally much worse (shorter time series, more limited spatial coverage).
-Alternative analyses of radar data available in Germany over the past 15 years indicate regional increases in severe short-term precipitation.
+Alternative analyses of radar data available in Germany since the start of 2011 indicate regional increases in severe short-term precipitation.
 Because of the relatively short timeframe of this series, however, these results are not very meaningful from a climatological perspective, and could be the result of short- or intermediate-term variations.
 These radar data can already be used effectively today to supplement analyses based on station data.

-With climate change and the warming projected for the future, the potential for higher amounts of precipitation increases, and thus also does the risk of more frequent and extreme precipitation events.
-There are also meteorological factors, however, that can counteract an increase in the average as well as the extreme amounts of precipitation such as, for example, a change in weather types.
-Additional, and in part significant influencing factors such as the local topography and vegetation, or the generation of precipitation, are responsible for the overall heterogeneous profile throughout Germany.
+With climate change and the warming projected for the future, the potential for higher volumes of precipitation increases inherently, and thus also does the risk of more frequent and extreme precipitation events.
+There are also meteorological factors, however, that can counteract an increase in the average as well as the extreme amounts of precipitation such as, for example, a change in the general weather conditions.
+Additional influencing factors, some of them quite significant such as local topography and vegetation or the formation of precipitation, are responsible for an overall heterogeneous pattern throughout Germany.